ade3l/ade3l/README.md

-<h1 align="center"> Welcome to my little corner of the internet </h1>
+## Welcome to my little corner of the internet

-I'm an undergrad with a keen interest in developing efficient and well structured apps.
+I'm an undergrad with a keen interest in developing efficient and well structured apps

-If you take a look around you'll see that I Love making native android apps in my free time using Java.
+🚲 I Love making native android apps in my free time using Java

-A keen eye will spot that I am currently shifting to Kotlin as my primary language for android dev.
+🌄 Currently shifting to Kotlin as my primary language for android dev

-Take a look around, and if you'd like to get in touch with me you can find me on :
+🔮  I love to go searching for new UI libraries and design ideas

 <a href="">
   <img src="https://komarev.com/ghpvc/?username=ade3l&style=flat-square" />